mnisjk/cppWebSockets/README.md

 void onMessage(    int socketID, const string& data    ); // Message received from connected client void onDisconnect( int socketID                        ); // Client disconnect void   onError(    int socketID, const string& message ); // Networking error
 ```

 Then simply instantiate your server and call `run()`

 ```
-MyServer s = MyServer( 8080 /* bind to port 8080 */ ); // MyServer extends WebSocketServer
+MyServer s = MyServer( 8080 ); // MyServer extends WebSocketServer listening on port 8080
 s.run( );
 ```

 At any arbitrary time, you can push a message to a client by calling `send( int socketID, string data )`.

 If your server is more complex and needs to monitor its own connections in addition to WebSocket connections, you can manage your own event loop.
 Instead of calling `s.run( )`, use the `s.wait( )` function.
-A good illustration of this is located in `examples/multiPollServer/`
+A good illustration of this is located in [examples/multiPollServer/multiPollServer.cpp](/mnisjk/cppWebSockets/blob/master/examples/multiPollServer/multiPollServer.cpp)

 ### Examples

-Check out the `examples` directory for fully implemented illustrations.
+Check out the [examples](/mnisjk/cppWebSockets/blob/master/examples/) directory for fully implemented illustrations.
 There is a basic echo and chat server as well as a more complex server that manages multiple `poll( )` loops.
 They should demonstrate how easy this library is to use and serve as basic scaffolding for your projects.

 ### Features